ZiCog/sodor-spinal/README.md

 ### Status

 2018-04-08 : Incomplete.
 Just started.
 The result of a long Easter weekend hacking session.
 Not tested in any way.
+             It does at least generate Verilog and that Verilog passes through Yosys without error.